rikosintie/Ubuntu4NetworkEngineers/docs/Introduction.md

 My suggestion if you have never touched Linux is to install Ubuntu as a VM and get some experience with it.
 You won’t have to spend any money, Ubuntu is free, although I usually donate $10 when I download it to install on a fresh machine, and you can run any of the tools in this book.

-I have Kali running on a 2015 MacBook Pro and Ubuntu on a Dell G5 laptop.
+I have Ubuntu running on a System76 Gazelle from 2016 and a Dell G5 5587 laptop from 2018.
 I did this because I wanted to get my Linux certifications and I felt that I needed to be running Linux on my daily driver to learn.
 The
 VM can do just about anything the bare metal can do but when I would get stuck on something I would just shut it down and go back to Windows instead of figuring it out.
 Running on bare metal removed the temptation to do that!

 There are a lot of good tutorials on installing Ubuntu available on the Internet so I am not going to cover it here.
 It is actually very easy, pretty much click, click, next, reboot!
-The site [linux config](https://linuxconfig.org) has a lot of great Ubuntu tutorials, here is a link to a tutorial on installing 22.04 – [How to install Ubuntu 22.04 Jammy Jellyfish Desktop](https://linuxconfig.org/how-to-install-ubuntu-22-04-jammy-jellyfish-desktop).
+The site [linux config](https://linuxconfig.org) has a lot of great Ubuntu tutorials.
+Here is a link to a tutorial on installing 22.04 – [How to install Ubuntu 22.04 Jammy Jellyfish Desktop](https://linuxconfig.org/how-to-install-ubuntu-22-04-jammy-jellyfish-desktop).
 If you want to install Ubuntu 22.04 on bare metal the Lenovo T480 is a good choice.
-They are under $200 on ebay in good condition and have hardware that is supported on Ubuntu.
+They are under $200 on ebay in good condition and have hardware that is certified on Ubuntu.
 You can also use the Ubuntu [Search Ubuntu certified hardware](https://ubuntu.com/certified?q=&limit=20&category=Desktop&category=Laptop) site to verify that the hardware you want to use will be well-supported on Ubuntu.

+### Ubuntu Release Types

-**NOTE**: Ubuntu has two types of releases
+Ubuntu is released on a regular cadence.
+There are two types of releases:

 - LTS releases - Every two years on even years.
 So 22.04 is the long-term release from 2022.
 The current LTS is 24.04
 - Interim Releases - Released in October and April.
 So 22.10, 23.04, and 23.10 are interim releases after the LTS 22.04.